Soybean Gall Midge Larvae Found in Soybean Plants

 Soybean Gall Midge Adult Activity

-Adult emergence of soybean gall midge has declined significantly in east central Nebraska with no new adult collections from the Cass County in the last two days.
-Some low levels of emergence have been observed in Saunders County, NE.
-Larval infestation of soybean in this area make it unlikely that foliar insecticides will have any effect on soybean gall midge.
+Adult emergence of soybean gall midge has declined significantly in east-central Nebraska with no new adult collections from the Cass County in the last two days.
+Some low levels of emergence have been observed in Saunders County.
+Larval infestation of soybean in this area makes it unlikely that foliar insecticides will have any effect on soybean gall midge.
 A previous CropWatch article indicated that the window for management with foliar insecticides has ended.

 In northeast Nebraska, larval infestation of soybean was observed in Stanton County, NE.
 This signals the closure of the treatment window to prevent infestations of the first generation of soybean gall midge.

 Figure 2 shows the cumulative adult emergence of soybean gall midge as of June 28, 2019.

 For information on scouting for soybean gall midge injury and larvae, view the video at go.unl.edu/scoutsgm

 For all the latest information on soybean gall midge, go to https://cropwatch.unl.edu/gallmidge.